If you’re on the hunt for non-toxic fall scented candles that won’t emit carcinogens or hormone-disrupting chemicals in your air, I’ve got you. 🍁

 P.S.
-If you’re looking for non-toxic Christmas and wintery-scented candles, click here!
-Or, if you’re looking for fall-related recommendations, click here for organic trick-or-treat candy, here for low-tox costumes, and here for organic Halloween pajamas!
+If you’re looking for fall-related recommendations, click here for organic trick-or-treat candy, here for low-tox costumes, and here for organic Halloween pajamas!
+Or, if you’re looking for non-toxic Christmas and wintery-scented candles, click here.

 Why Go for Natural, Organic, & Non-Toxic Candles This Fall?

-The two main reasons to switch to natural and non-toxic candles have to do with the type of wax used and the chemicals with which they are scented.
+The two main reasons to switch to natural and non-toxic candles have to do with:

 Why Paraffin Wax is a No-Go